epirus-io/epirus.github.io/docs/sdk/cli.md

 curl -L get.epirus.io | sh && source ~/.epirus/source.sh
 ```

-You can verify the installation was successful by running `epirus -V`, which should output as follows:
+You can verify the installation was successful by running `epirus -v`, which should output as follows:

 ``` shell
 $ epirus -v